 Chicago Women’s Park and Gardens

 Honoring the contributions that prominent Chicago women have made to the city, this park offers a wholesome community space among the busy urban landscape.
-It houses many events throughout the year, including speciality camps, activities for early childhood learners, movies in the park, yoga, concerts, and family fitness activities.
+It houses many events throughout the year, including speciality camps, activities for early childhood learners, movies in the park, yoga, concerts and family fitness activities.

-Website: http://www.chicagowomenspark.com/currentnews1.php
+Website: https://www.chicagowomenspark.com/currentnews1.php

 (The Garden Conservancy)